Are you looking to check business name availability for your next venture?

 Secretary of State – Record Keeper of Business Entity Info

 Any legal business entity (Corporation/LLC/LLP/Partnership etc.) which is currently operating or was operational, must be registered with the state’s office of Secretary of State (SOS).

 Generally, SOS provides a set of online tools to find business information and check the availability of any business name.

-Business Entity Search/Name Availability Search
+Business Entity Search Online

-Secretary of State (SOS) of each state and commonwealth maintains an individual database of all the businesses registered with them.
+Secretary of State (SOS) of each state and commonwealth maintains a database of all the businesses registered with them.
 All the records stored with the SOS, are a matter of public record and anyone can access it for free.

 We have solved this problem, by providing step by step instructions along with illustrations so that anyone with basic computer knowledge can conduct the search.
 Along with it, we also explain the meaning of each of the data in the report thus simplifying the overall process for you.